JoyHak/QuickSwitch/README.md

 After installation press `Win+R` or `Win+Q`, type `QuickSwitch` and press `Enter` to launch installed package.

 ### Manual installation
 -->

 1. [Download](https://github.com/JoyHak/QuickSwitch/releases/latest) the latest x64 or x32 archive depending on your system architecture.
 If you don't know it, start with the x64 version. *It is not recommended to run the x32 version on an x64 machine!*
 2. Create a directory named `QuickSwitch`, copy downloaded archive here and select "extract here" from the context menu.
 Follow the same steps to update the app.
 The `.ini` configuration will never be replaced.
 3. Run `QuickSwitch.exe`.
 Open some tabs in a supported file manager or create `.lnk` files in `.\Favorites`.
 4. Open any application and try to open\save a file using it.
 E.g., open `Notepad` then `File - Open...` (or press `Ctrl+Shift+S`).
 5. Press `Ctrl+Q` and look at the paths in the Menu that opens.
 All directories opened in supported file managers will be displayed here.
-6. Explore the available options in the _"Menu settings"_ and experiment with them.
+6. Explore the available options in the _"Settings"_ and experiment with them.
 Choose a convenient style and logic of the menu!

 ![installation video](Images/installation.avif)